bolt/docs/docs/installation/installation.md

 Starting a webserver
 --------------------

-You can run Bolt locally using the built-in webserver, Symfony CLI, Docker or your own preferred webserver.
-If you choose to set up a web server yourself, you can either set up something like [Mamp, Xampp, Laragaon][local] or otherwise there's docs for [Apache][apache] and [Nginx][nginx].
+You can run Bolt locally using the built-in webserver, [Symfony CLI][cli], Docker or your own preferred webserver.
+If you choose to set up a web server yourself, you can either set up something like [Mamp, Xampp, Laragon][local] or otherwise there's docs for [Apache][apache] and [Nginx][nginx].

 <p class="note"><strong>Note:</strong> The folder you've just created has a